-As we bask in the warmth of the resounding rays of summer, National Prosecco Day, August 13th, represents a time to raise a toast to those remaining days of the season while encouraging people across the US to embrace life’s everyday celebrations.
+National Prosecco Day on August 13th represents a time to raise a toast to the remaining days of the season.
+As we bask in the warmth of the resounding rays of summer, the day encourages people across the US to embrace life’s everyday celebrations.

-As the most sold sparkler in the U.S. – having surpassed the 4-million case mark (according to Impact Databank), it’s only fitting that this long revered aperitivo of choice for Italians should earn its own ‘National Day’ of recognition.
+As the most sold sparkler in the U.S. – having surpassed the 4-million case mark (according to Impact Databank), it only fits that this long revered aperitivo of choice for Italians should earn its own ‘National Day’ of recognition.
 Some say no other beverage defines the Italian philosophy of la dolce vita, or the good life, quite like Prosecco.

 Prosecco’s bubbles come in many forms.
-Spumante is the bubbliest of the proseccos followed by frizzante, and the calmest is the tranquillo.
+Spumante is the bubbliest of the proseccos followed by frizzante.
+Finally, the calmest is the tranquillo.
 As summer’s fun lulls into autumn’s social afterglow, National Prosecco Day reminds us of the fruits of our labors with its notes of apple and pear.

 Enjoy Prosecco with friends over crab cakes and scallops on the beach or with goat cheese, prosciutto, and fresh garden tomatoes at your summer table.
 This sparkling wine pairs well from aperitif to dessert and even brunch cocktails the next day.

-It’s as simple as picking up a couple of bottles of Prosecco, inviting some friends over and savoring summer’s end.
-Share the sentiment on social media with #NationalProseccoDay.
+It’s as simple as picking up a couple of bottles of Prosecco, inviting some friends over, and savoring summer’s end.
+Then, share the sentiment on social media with #NationalProseccoDay.